 back to our example:

-we subtract y and z from both sides of the equation to get:
+we subtract y from both sides of the equation to get:

 x has been isolated to the left side of the equation.

-y and z have been moved to the right side of the equation by performing reverse operations.
+y has been moved to the right side of the equation by performing reverse operations.

-they were being added on the left side of the equation so we subtracted them from both sides of the equation.
+y was being added on the left side of the equation so we subtracted y from both sides of the equation.

-this had the effect of canceling them out on the left side of the equation because any value subtracted from itself will be equal to 0, and 0 is not shown.
+this had the effect of canceling y out on the left side of the equation because any value subtracted from itself will be equal to 0.

 now we'll solve some simple problems so you can see how the rule works in practice.